 Science of springing forward

-Some researchers have found an increase of collisions immediately following Daylight Savings Time, with varied hypotheses as to why.
+Some researchers have found an increase of collisions immediately following Daylight Saving Time, with varied hypotheses as to why.

-Regardless of why you feel drowsy, the impacts are real, particularly on the Monday following Daylight Savings Time.
+Regardless of why you feel drowsy, the impacts are real, particularly on the Monday following DST.
 Studies have discovered an uptick in the number of automobile incidents and an increase in the number and severity of workplace injuries immediately following the clock change.
 The loss of sleep may make essential driving tasks, like focusing, difficult.
 Drivers may feel like their reaction time is longer, leading to poor decisions behind the wheel.
-Compounded with the potential for a March that still features wintery weather, Daylight Savings Time can make your commute treacherous.
+Compounded with the potential for a March that still features wintery weather, Daylight Saving Time can make your commute treacherous.